 In most cases, applicants are required to provide a health insurance certificate for at least the first 3 months of their stay.
 However, some of the embassies abroad might also require you to be covered for a period of 6 months after entry.

-What coverage do I need to have with my travel health insurance?
+What coverage do I need for my travel health insurance for Germany?

 Health insurance for your stay in Germany